Royal Swinkels

-Royal Swinkels (formerly Swinkels Family Brewers and Bavaria Brewery) is a family business from North Brabant in the Netherlands, that is active in the beer, soft drink and malt sector.
+Royal Swinkels (formerly Swinkels Family Brewers and Bavaria Brewery) is a family business from North Brabant, Netherlands, that is active in the beer, soft drink and malt sector.
 The company is fully owned by the Swinkels family for seven generations.
-The head office is located in Lieshout.
+The head office is located in Lieshout, North Brabant.

 Swinkels Family Brewers is the second largest brewery company in the Netherlands after Heineken and one of the largest producers of malt in Europe.
 The business has a turnover of more than 1,113 million euros per year.
 The company is commercially active in more than 130 countries.
 Two-thirds of the turnover is achieved in Europe.
 The focus is in Western Europe with more than half of the turnover.
-Outside of the European market, the largest contribution comes from the Middle East/Africa region, where a total of twenty percent of turnover is achieved.
+Outside of the European market, the largest contribution comes from the continents of Middle East/Africa, where a total of twenty percent of turnover is achieved.